 Germany has been leading the way for taking in asylum seekers fleeing conflict and persecution and expects to welcome 800,000 this year alone.
 While Angela Merkel has spoken frequently about the humanitarian imperative to help refugees, calling on all European countries to accept binding quotas, her country also has an economic motive for housing the continent’s new arrivals.
 Population decline can be seen in the blue areas, with rising numbers shown by red.
 According to the German government’s Federal Institute for Research on Building, Urban Affairs and Spatial Development (BBSR), the population fell by 1.6 per cent between 2001 and 2011 and that trend was set to continue without immigration.

 This week I had coffee with a friend who has also just come back from a year away – teaching in Spain for her, studying in America for me.
+For both of us, coming home has been hard.
+There are some things I missed that simply aren’t there anymore.
 “Is it me,” said my friend, “Or is it just...okay to say things that are violently racist now?
 No, it hasn’t always been okay, and in fact it’s still not okay – but it is a normal part of the public conversation, in a way it wasn’t, even a year ago.
-By the time we touched down I realised how badly all of us were fooled in May.